deepaksood619/deepaksood619.github.io/docs/computer-science/courses/nutanix-hybrid-cloud.md

 Nutanix provides the public cloud benefits that organizations want with the control that they need on-prem.
 There aresixmajor benefits to Nutanix HCI specifically:

-- **Full-cloud:**It's a full-cloud stack that integrates all compute, storage, virtualization, and networking resources to run any application.
+- **Full-cloud:** It's a full-cloud stack that integrates all compute, storage, virtualization, and networking resources to run any application.

-- **One-click simplicity:**This entire stack is managed via a single pane of glass that streamlines IT lifecycle management and makes hybrid and multi-cloud management easy .
+- **One-click simplicity:** This entire stack is managed via a single pane of glass that streamlines IT lifecycle management and makes hybrid and multi-cloud management easy .

-- **Deployed in minutes:**The applications themselves can be deployed in minutes, instead of weeks or months.
+- **Deployed in minutes:** The applications themselves can be deployed in minutes, instead of weeks or months.
 This is true for new infrastructure as well.

-- **Automation application management:**Application management can also be automated, along with other common IT tasks.
+- **Automation application management:** Application management can also be automated, along with other common IT tasks.
 Application owners and developers can also be given on-demand IT services.

-- **Lower cloud costs:**You can also reduce your datacenter TCO by up to 60%.
+- **Lower cloud costs:** You can also reduce your datacenter TCO by up to 60%.
 This will help optimize your public cloud spend with lower cloud costs.

-- **True hybrid cloud:**This refers to the ability for you to combine both public and private cloud operations with unified management.
+- **True hybrid cloud:** This refers to the ability for you to combine both public and private cloud operations with unified management.

 ![image](../../media/Nutanix-Hybrid-Cloud-image6.jpg)

-1. Acropolis:The data plane
+1. Acropolis: The data plane

-2. Prism:The management plane
+2. Prism: The management plane

+### Others

-## Hybrid Cloud Security
+- Hybrid Cloud Security

-## Networking
+- Networking

-## Managing Virtual Machines in the Hybrid Cloud
+- Managing Virtual Machines in the Hybrid Cloud

-## Data Protection
+- Data Protection